-Tom Bianchi just had a showing of his series “Fire Island Pines” at Throckmorton Fine Art in New York City.
+Tom Bianchi just had a showing of his series “Fire Island Pines” at the lovely Throckmorton Fine Art in New York City.
 I’m in awe of his photographs that were taken in the 70s and 80s.
 I feel like I’m looking at a Fire Island community frozen in time.
 Tom was trusted to capture the world of the gay men in New York, as many as 10,000 convening on this 36 mile stretch of beach off the Long Island coast.
 The polaroids, taken with an SX-70 like I use, were enlarged for the show.
 My friend Penny, always with her finger on the pulse of city, took me to the show knowing I loved instant film.

 All photographs are taken by me, unless I have noted otherwise in the caption.
 I used my Canon 5D III for this post.
 Thank you to Throckmorton Fine Art in New York City.